 2. Plant all the plants into a 17 cm Round planting Baskets or even a 20 cm Shallow Oxygenating Basket.
-All the Baskets should be lined with 45 cm Square Hessian liners or Cloth Liners and the advantage of planting this way is, that you can raise or lower the planted Baskets to the correct water depth requirements of your individual pond plants.
-Put the Baskets onto bricks or flat bits of slate to raise or lower them and this will ensure that you’re not then restricted to what pond plants to choose.
+All the Baskets should be lined with 45 cm Square Hessian liners or Cloth Liners.
+The advantage of planting this way is that you can raise or lower the planted Baskets to the correct water depth requirements of your individual pond plants.
+Put the Baskets onto bricks or flat bits of slate to raise or lower them.
+This will ensure that you’re not then restricted to what pond plants to choose.

 Please visit my website www.lilieswatergardens.co.uk to see my full range of water garden plants, pond plants and all the pond planting accessories required to bring your water garden to life throughout the spring and summer.